NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

 ### Page 4: Project hypothesis
 - Hypothesis: The machine learning model can accurately predict with the use of images whether a cherry leaf is healthy or contains powdery mildew based on its features.
 - Validation: By following a systematic approach that includes data preparation, model training, and evaluation of healthy cherry leaves images and those that contain powdery mildew.
 - Cherry leaves containing powdery mildew can be distinguished from healthy leaves by their appearance.
-This is verified by creating an average image study and an image montage to determine the differences in the appearance of both contaminated leave and healthy leaves.
+This is verified by creating an average image study and an image montage to determine the differences in the appearance of both contaminated leaves and healthy leaves.
-- Contaminated leaves and healthy leaves can be determined with a 97% accuracy, this is verified by evaluating the model on the test dataset, which achieve above the required accuracy of 97%.
+- Contaminated leaves and healthy leaves can be determined with a 97% accuracy, this is verified by evaluating the model on the test dataset, which achieves above the required accuracy of 97%.

 ### Page 5: ML Performance Metrics
 #### Label Frequencies on Train, Validation and Test Sets
 - The cherry leaves dataset was divided into three subsets:
     - The training set comprises 1,472 images, representing 70% of the entire dataset.
-This data is used to train the model, enabling it to generalize and make predictions on new, unseen data.
+This data is used to train the model, enabling it to generalise and make predictions on new, unseen data.
     - The validation set comprises 210 images, representing 10% of the entire dataset.
 Assists in enhancing the model's performance by refining it after each epoch, which is a full pass of the training set through the model.
     - The test set comprises 422 images, representing 20% of the entire dataset.
 Provides information about the model's final accuracy after the training phase is completed.
 This evaluation uses a batch of data that the model has never seen before.
         <details>